thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 These designs are almost always application specific .What works in one project will almost never work in another project .

 Please see the complete implementation of spsc using atomics [here](https://github.com/thisisamardeep/async_toolkit/blob/master/include/mutexes/spin-mutex.h)

+Please find the below report of benchmark Testing.Please note for benchmark we have pinned threads to avoid noise due to cpu switching.

+Queue                      Time taken to push and then pop 100 Million integers QueuewithLocks
+SpscBoost
+QueuewithAtomics